aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Specifies whether images are saved in Base64 format to HTML, MHTML or EPUB.

+**Remarks**

 When this property is set to true image data is exported directly on the img elements and separate files are not created.

 **Returns:**
 boolean